megmogmog1965/mcp-server-logger/README.md

 A debugging wrapper for Model Context Protocol (MCP) servers that captures stdin/stdout/stderr and signals to a log file, allowing for easier troubleshooting and development of MCP integrations.

+**Note:**

-**Note:** This tool is designed to work only on macOS and Unix-based operating systems.
-Windows is not supported.
+* This tool is designed to work only on macOS and Unix-based operating systems.
+Windows is not supported
+* Only supports STDIO Transport.
+Does not support SSE.

 ## How to build (for development)